ls1955/r34-image-filterer/README.md

   of regexp and attempt to match the tags one by one sounds costly, no?
 * Include hotkey to toggle activation.
 As current extension is basically just a content script, it is not design to be toggle around AFAAK (As Far As Author Know).
-* Get a real icon.
-Current icon is just a pile of green.
-Not an icon.
 * Manage tags with a dialog.
 Sounds fun.
 Might work on it on the future.